 - Mince parsley and scatter it over the tops.

-Once you have the filling in the plastic bag and the egg whites cut and arrayed on a a platter, I just the bag on top and fill them once I get to the potluck (or wherever I'm taking them.)
+Once you have the filling in the plastic bag and the egg whites cut and arrayed on a a platter, I lay the bag on top and fill them once I get to the potluck (or wherever I'm taking them.)
 Filling them only takes a minute and they'll look beautiful.

-But if you filling the egg white halves at your destination isn't possible, then here's the easiest way to transport deviled eggs to a party or potluck:
+But if filling the egg white halves at your destination isn't possible, then here's the easiest way to transport deviled eggs to a party or potluck: